DanutaGagua/Some-little-projects/README.md

 #### algorithms
 ##### sort_by_spiral
 Sorts elements in array by spiral.
+##### RSA chat
+Work with RSA cryptogramm algorithms.
+Generetes open and close keys.
+Encodes and decodes text with RSA algorithm.